-Taking Communion is an expression of our faith in Jesus – it is faith in action, and so Christians have always appreciated its significance for how it strengthens our faith and encourages us in the love of Jesus.
+Receiving the bread and wine in Communion is an expression of our faith and trust in Jesus – it is faith in action, and so Christians have always appreciated its significance for how it strengthens our faith and encourages us in the love of Jesus.

 Children and Communion: ‘Don’t hinder the children from coming to me…’

-We encourage all our children to participate by coming up for prayer and in this way they are hearing and learning the meaning week by week.
-Normally children wait to receive the bread and wine until they have been confirmed or baptized, but if your child was baptized as an infant and desires to receive Communion, parents and the minister can prepare their children for this.
-Please speak to Shane if you have any questions about your children and communion.
+We encourage all our children to participate by coming up for prayer and in this way they are hearing and learning the meaning of Communion week by week.
+Normally children wait to receive the bread and wine until they have been Confirmed.
+If your child has been baptised and desires to receive Communion, parents and the minister can prepare their children for this and can formally Welcome children to Communion in anticipation of their future Confirmation.
+Please speak to Shane if you have any questions about your children and Communion.